thusspokedata/thusspokedata/README.md

 <h3 align="left">About me:</h3>

-<p>I'm an ex-opera singer who decided to change career for a passion of mine that is even greater than singing.
-I'm a web developer and data analyst.
-Currently, I'm working at Vehiculum.de as a Frontend Developer.</p>
+<p>I'm a web developer and data analyst with a background in opera singing.
+I have transitioned into tech and gained experience in frontend development, working with various modern technologies.
+Previously, I worked at Vehiculum.de as a Frontend Developer, and I am currently exploring new opportunities in web development.</p>

 <hr />